DiddiLeija/DiddiLeija.github.io/articles/article-06.md

 ## Use formatters

 **Formatters** are better than linters, because they fix the bad code, instead of just crashing.
-Taking the previous comic:
+Basing on the previous comic:

 ![Formatters comic](https://user-images.githubusercontent.com/83621221/144658932-6bb0862b-d372-4e19-bcad-9049366ffb60.png)